awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-determining-usage.md

 All AWS KMS API activity is logged by CloudTrail\.
 By evaluating these log entries, you might be able to determine the past usage of a particular CMK, and this might help you determine whether or not you want to delete it\.

-To see more examples of how AWS KMS API activity appears in your CloudTrail log files, go to [Logging AWS KMS API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+To see more examples of how AWS KMS API activity appears in your CloudTrail log files, go to [Logging AWS KMS API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
 For more information about CloudTrail go to the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.